cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 | `ConsumerAddrsToPruneV2BytePrefix`       |Stores consumer addresses to be pruned (as part of `VSCMaturedPacket`s deprecation)|**YES**                   |Every `MsgAssignConsumerKey` or `MsgOptIn` and later during actual pruning|

 Everything stored under a key associated with a `chainID` needs to be migrated to new state under `consumerID`.
-Because migration is necessary, we can clean up a number of those keys while we are it, by building a `ConsumerChainRecord` that contains state relevant to a consumer chain and is keyed by a `consumerID`.
+Because we have to migrate in any case, we can also clean up a number of those keys by building a `ConsumerChainRecord` while we are it.
+The `ConsumerChainRecord` contains state relevant to a consumer chain and is keyed by a `consumerID`.
 Although the `ConsumerChainRecord` could contain **all** state related to a consumer chain (e.g., opted-in and consumer validators of a chain) we do not include such fields in the `ConsumerChainRecord` because this would increase the cost of ICS-related transactions due to the [gas cost](https://github.com/cosmos/cosmos-sdk/blob/v0.50.7/store/gaskv/store.go#L40).
 Furthermore, if we were to store all the opted-in or consumer validators, etc. it would be tricky to read or write those fields,